fvm-project/fvm/README.md

 ## Status

-This is still under development and considered alpha quality till 1.0 is released.
+This is considered alpha quality software.
+Here be dragons.

 ## License